Codeception/Codeception/docs/06-ReusingTestCode.md

 If you have a complex interaction scenario, you may use several step objects in one test.
 If you feel like adding too many actions into your Actor class (which is AcceptanceTester in this case) consider moving some of them into separate StepObjects.

+> Use StepObjects when you have multiple areas of applications or multiple roles.

 ## Conclusion